BadrRibzat/book-generator/README.md

 A: No!
 The custom LLM runs completely locally.
 Cloudflare API is optional for cover AI (has fallback).

 **Q: How is this better than OpenRouter/ChatGPT?**
-A: Our custom LLM is trained specifically on book generation for 3 domains, producing higher quality, more professional content.
+A: Our custom LLM is trained specifically on book generation for 13 domains and 86 niches, producing higher quality, more professional content.
 It's also 5-10x faster and completely free with no rate limits.

 **Q: Is my content private?**
 A: Yes!
 Unlike OpenRouter or OpenAI, all content generation happens locally.
 Your book content never leaves your server.